kreshuklab/plant-seg/README.md

 ```bash
 plantseg --gui
 ```
-A more in depth guide can be found in our [wiki](https://github.com/hci-unihd/plant-seg/wiki/PlantSeg-Classic-GUI).
+A more in depth guide can be found in our [documentation (Classic GUI)](https://hci-unihd.github.io/plant-seg/chapters/plantseg_classic_gui/).
 ## Pipeline Usage (command line)
 Our pipeline is completely configuration file based and does not require any coding.